 This regime uses the following sequence:

-- Saturday: Pull (involves the muscles of back and biceps)
+- Saturday: Pull (involves the muscles of the back and biceps)

 - Sunday off